 The scope of penetration testing SHALL include all the voting system components.
 The scope of penetration testing includes but is not limited to the following:

-- Server system;
+- System server;

 - Vote capture devices;

+- Tabulation device;

 - All items setup and configured per Technical Data Package (TDP) recommendations;

-- Local wired and wireless networks: and
+- Local wired and wireless networks; and

 - Internet connections.